 http://192.168.1.10/mobile

-Log in with the data from step 3.
+Log in using the details from step 3.
 Does this work?
-Then turn off wifi on your phone and test via the public address:
+If so, switch off Wi-Fi on your phone and test using the public address:

 http://<YOUR-PUBLIC-IP>:30030/mobile

-Your public IP can be found at siekman.io/ip or via curl siekman.io/ip.
+You can find your public IP address at siekman.io/ip or by running curl siekman.io/ip.

 Safety advice

-- Use a strong password for Mobile Login - this is directly on the internet
+- Use a strong password for Mobile Login — this is available directly on the internet

 - Choose a non-standard port (not 80, 8080 or 8888)

-- Consider whitelisting your IP if you have a (semi-)fixed IP
+- Consider whitelisting your IP address if you have a (semi-)static IP

 Summary